Domestic Violence Awareness

 Although there has been substantial progress in reducing domestic violence, an average of 20 people are physically abused by intimate partners every minute.
 This equates to more than 10 million abuse victims annually.
-1 in 3 women and 1 in 4 men have been physically abused by an intimate partner, and 1 in 5 women and 1 in 7 men have been severely physically abused by an intimate partner.
+About 1 in 5 women and 1 in 7 men have been severely physically abused by an intimate partner nationwide.
 Millions of Americans live in daily, silent fear within their own homes.
 In addition, every year millions of children are exposed to domestic violence.
 Domestic violence incidents affect every person within a home and can have long-lasting negative effects on children's emotional well-being, and social and academic functioning.

 Please click on the following links for more information and to access support resources.